akka/akka-projection/akka-edge-docs/src/main/paradox/guide/1-local-drone-control-service.md

 2. The internal domain representation of `CoarseGrainedLocationChanged` is transformed into an explicit public protocol protobuf message `local.drones.proto.CoarseDroneLocation` message, for loose coupling between consumer and producer and easier evolution over time without breaking wire compatibility.
+3. The service defines a "location name" which is a unique identifier of the PoP in the format `country/city/part-of-city`, it is used as `originId` for the producer push stream, identifying where the stream of events come from.

 ## Running the sample

-The complete sample can be downloaded from github, but note that it also includes the next step of the guide:
+The complete sample can be downloaded from github, but note that it also includes the next steps of the guide:

 * Java: https://github.com/akka/akka-projection/tree/main/samples/grpc/local-drone-control-service-java
 * Scala: https://github.com/akka/akka-projection/tree/main/samples/grpc/local-drone-control-service-scala